Chester, Pennsylvania: 21st century

 Recent programs to foster investment into Chester include the Pennsylvania Keystone Opportunity Zone (KOZ) program, which incentivizes companies with state and local tax breaks to invest in KOZ-designated areas.
 The Wharf at Rivertown, a $60 million renovation of the Chester Waterside Station of the Philadelphia Electric Company, originally built in 1918, provides recreational and office space for businesses.

 Harrah's Casino and Racetrack began harness racing in September 2006 and opened its racino in January 2007.
 Subaru Park, home of the Major League Soccer Philadelphia Union franchise, opened in 2010.

 Despite the recent investments into the community, Governor Tom Wolf declared a fiscal emergency for Chester in 2020 and the city declared bankruptcy in 2022.
+It was the 31st municipality to declare bankruptcy since the U.S. Congress offered the program in the 1930s.

 National Register of Historic Places in Chester are: Delaware County National Bank, 1724 Chester Courthouse, Chester Waterside Station of the Philadelphia Electric Company, Old Main and Chemistry Building, Third Presbyterian Church, William Penn Landing Site, and the former Second Street Bridge.